Adrenal Surgery

 Incision site:

 Skin glue will stay for about 10 days and will come off by itself.
-The Steri-strips will peel off on its own in 6-8 days.
-After that you can apply moisturizer to the wound, use Mederma or lotion with Vitamin E.
+The Steri-strips will peel off on their own in 6-8 days.
+After that, you can apply moisturizer to the wound, use Mederma or lotion with Vitamin E.

 Physical restrictions:

 There will be limited physical restrictions for about 2 - 4 weeks after the surgery.
-Most of the patients resume their normal physical activities within several days after the surgery, especially those who have had posterior approach.
+Most patients resume their normal physical activities within several days after surgery, especially those who have undergone a posterior approach.

 Shower:

-You can take shower in 48 hours (2 days) after the surgery.
-Do not scratch or peel off the Steri-strips or glue, just wipe it with the towel.
+You can take a shower in 48 hours (2 days) after the surgery.
+Do not scratch or peel off the Steri-strips or glue; just wipe them with the towel.

 Pathology report: